Now that licenses and permissions are managed on Salesforce, we can discuss settings in the "Maven Documents" application.

 Click the "Edit Batch Settings" button to see what batch parameters are available:

-At the bottom of the card you can see the following buttons:
+At the bottom of the card, you can see the following buttons:

 Here's how to change default parameters: